noskovalina/noskovalina/README.md

 ### Hi there 👋
-I am Alina, MSc in Data Science at the Higher School of Economics.
+I am Alina, MSc student in Data Science at the Higher School of Economics.
 I am actively studying programming and applied mathematics and am currently looking for an internship or position as a Data Scientist.
 Possessing an analytical mindset, I enjoy step-by-step solutions to complex problems; I have successful experience in scientific research and in the effective management of a student team.

 ## Projects